-Linux Commands for Beginners Part 1: Beginner Linux Administration
+Basics of Linux - Commands for Beginners Part 1: Linux Administration

 - select the contributor at the end of the page -

 Whether you're new to Linux or are looking into getting some type of certificate, you'll need to have some basic knowledge of the Shell, the Kernel, the Terminal, and FHS, among others.
 There's actually quite a bit of other things you'll need to know, but let's start with the basics.

 The Kernel is what controls everything on a system; think of it as the heart of Linux.
 It performs tasks that create and maintain the Linux environment.
 The Kernel receives instructions from the shell and engages the appropriate hardware (processors, memory, disks, enforces security, etc.).
 It is a bridge between applications and the actual data processing done at the hardware level.

 The shell is the interface between you and Linux.
 We issue commands through the command line interface which is interpreted and passed on to the kernel for processing.
 When we log onto the computer the shell will automatically start.
 It will then monitor the terminal for any commands.

 There are a number of shells you can use, each differing slightly.
 Most Linux distros use Bourne-Again shell(bash) but support various others: Korn Shell, Bourne shell, C shell, etc. For all intensive purposes you can just stick with bash but I will show you how to change this if you want to.
 As you advance you can use shells to create scripts to automate tasks, making your daily routine all the more easier.

 Next important aspect is the FHS.
 Everything in Linux is either a file or a directory.
 The Filesystem Hierarchy Standard (FSH) is the way that these files and directories are structured.
 More importantly though is how they are structured.
 Looks intimidating at first glance but when you realize that there is a method to this madness, you will find it's so much simpler because everything is organized in the proper place and you can find where you want go much easier.